humphreys-lab/humphreys-lab.github.io/_pages/people.md

 ### PhD positions and postdocs

-We are currently recruiting for a 4-year PhD student and soon a 3-year postdoc both as part of the [NoSE project](https://www.nioz.nl/en/news/how-coastal-seas-help-the-ocean-in-absorbing-carbon-dioxide-from-the-atmosphere)!
-The PhD is already open to apply for [here](https://workingat.nioz.nl/o/phd-position-dissolved-co2-and-nutrient-cycling-across-the-north-seaatlantic-ocean-frontier-nose-project) and the postdoc will follow soon.
+We will soon be recruiting for a 3-year postdoc both as part of the [NoSE project](https://www.nioz.nl/en/news/how-coastal-seas-help-the-ocean-in-absorbing-carbon-dioxide-from-the-atmosphere)!
+More information will follow soon but please feel free to get in touch already if you might be interested.

 ### Masters projects